HosseinFarah/Cosmetics-online-store/readme.md

 - Ticketing System for User Support
 - Multi-language Support
 - Admin Dashboard for Managing Users, Products, Orders, and Tickets
+- **New Features:**
+  - Video support for brands and products
+  - Discount management for products
+  - Enhanced validation for user input
+  - Dynamic city and brand selection

 ## Installation